Final Fantasy V: Critical response

 The original Super Famicom version received a positive critical reception upon release, with Famitsus four reviewers scoring it 34 out of 40, and the first GameFan Golden Megawards awarding it for Best Import Game and Best Music (Import Game) of 1992.
-Retrospectively, 1UP's staff wrote that, while the game's story was very weak, the gameplay was "another story", heavily praising the job system and the feature to combine abilities from different job classes, and gave it a score of B−.
-Allgame's retrospective review shared similar sentiments regarding the storyline and job system, adding praise for the addition of hidden events and items for players to search for, giving the game a score of 3.5 out of 5.
-RPGamer gave it a mixed retrospective review, stating that the game improved on the visual presentation, menu system, and overall field navigation of Final Fantasy IV, but the "maddeningly high encounter rate", "average sound selection", and "washed out" color palette hurt the game's presentation, giving it a score of 5/10.
+Regarding later import western reviews, 1UPs staff claimed that, while the game's story was "very weak", the gameplay was "another story", heavily praising the job system and the feature to combine abilities from different job classes, and gave it a score of B−.
+Allgames review shared similar sentiments regarding the storyline and job system, adding praise for the addition of hidden events and items for players to search for, giving the game a score of 3.5 out of 5.
+RPGamer gave it a mixed review, stating that the game improved on the visual presentation, menu system, and overall field navigation of Final Fantasy IV, but the "maddeningly high encounter rate", "average sound selection", and "washed out" color palette hurt the game's presentation, giving it a score of 5/10.

 Critics gave generally positive to mixed reviews for the Anthology version of the game.
-GameSpot praised the job system for being "one of the series' most in-depth and detailed game systems", but criticized the game for having "paper-thin characters" and a clichéd plot, augmented by a lack of character development during the game's fetch quests.
+GameSpot praised the job system for being "one of the series' most in-depth and detailed game systems", but criticized the game for having what they then considered "paper-thin characters" and a "clichéd plot", augmented by a "lack of character development during the game's fetch quests".
 They went further to say that the translation was poor and overshadowed by the two previous fan efforts.
 IGN called Final Fantasy V's graphics "dated" but cited "incredibly engrossing" job system as the game's highlight and praised its music.
 Electronic Gaming Monthly repeated the sentiments towards the job system, adding that while the game suffered from long load times periodically, Final Fantasy V was the main reason to buy the collection.